 The importance of growth monitoring

 Growth monitoring is the regular measurement of a child’s size (weight, height or length and head circumference) in order to document growth.
 The child’s size measurements must then be plotted on a growth chart.
 This is extremely important as it can detect early changes in a child’s growth.
 Both growing too slowly or too fast may indicate a nutritional or other health problem.
 Therefore, growth monitoring is an essential part of primary health care in children.
 Measuring a child’s size is of very little value unless it is used for growth monitoring.

 Growth monitoring is an essential part of primary health care in children.

 Weight-for-age is usually used to monitor growth.
 It is particularly useful in small infants who normally gain weight fast.
 Normal weight gain suggests that the infant is healthy and growing normally.
-Failure to gain weight normally is often the earliest sign of illness or malnutrition (i.e. undernutrition).
-Therefore, a child’s weight should be measured at every clinic visit in order to monitor growth.
+Failure to gain weight normally or losing weight is often the earliest sign of illness or malnutrition.
+Therefore, a child’s weight should be measured at a clinic visit in order to monitor growth.

-Weight should be measured and plotted on a growth chart at every clinic visit.
+Weight should be measured and plotted on a growth chart at a clinic visit.

 These are also important measurements of growth.
-Height is the best method of measuring linear growth (stature) as height reflects growth over a longer period than does weight.
-Measuring height is therefore important in older children.
+Height or length is the best method of measuring linear growth (stature) as it reflects growth over a longer period than does weight.
+Measuring height is therefore particularly important in older children.

-Head circumference can be used to assess brain growth in children under 2 years.
+Head circumference can be used to assess brain growth in children under 36 months of age.
 During this period brain growth is fast and, therefore, head circumference increases rapidly.
 A small head (microcephaly) suggests a small brain, while a large head suggests hydrocephaly.
 Head circumference is less accurate in assessing brain growth over 36 months as there is little increase in head circumference in older children.